Nanny and Orphan-Maker: Powers and abilities

 Nanny is a mutant with low-level telepathic and mind control abilities.
 She is also a genius-level cyberneticist.
 Nanny is able to regress the bodies of adult mutants to those of children, presumably through technological means.
 Her telepathic powers allow her to regress adults to the mindset of a child.
 Her body is encased within her armor, which allows her to fly and teleport.

 Orphan-Maker is a mutant with an unknown but potentially world-ending power.
-Everyone aware of how it works is afraid of what will happen if his X-Gene becomes active, including Professor X, Nanny, and Mister Sinister.
-He wears a battle suit that gives him certain abilities but also suppresses his natural ones.
-If any part of his body spends too much time outside the armor, the armor will no longer be able to contain it.

-Orphan-Maker's armor is highly resistant to most forms of attack and has certain reflective properties that enhance his strength and allow him to deflect energy attacks such as Cyclops' optic blasts.
-Orphan-Maker is equipped with large guns that fire destructive energies.
-When he was outfitted with his new armor, the suit had the capability of forming guns out of its hands.
+He wields armor that suppresses his powers, is highly resistant to most forms of attack, and has certain reflective properties that enhance his strength and allow him to deflect energy attacks.
+Orphan-Maker is equipped with large guns that fire destructive energy.

-His armor being breached in a fight with the Marauders caused him to begin spewing an acid-like substance that melted Scrambler's face.
-When he took his helmet off on his own volition, his head glowed with ethereal white energy, and the person closest to him was apparently killed instantly.
-Super-powered beings seem to be able to stand close to him in this state slightly longer.

-After dying in Amenth, his physique, personality, and powers were all enhanced to an unknown degree, although this effect may have only been temporary.
-He remained intellectually a child.